gmoraleslondono/getting-started-with-threejs/README.md

 ## Features

-- **Scene, Camera, Renderer**: Basic setup for rendering 3D objects.
+- **Basic setup: Scene, Camera, Renderer**: Basic setup for rendering 3D objects.
-- **Orbit Controls**: Allows smooth camera movement around the scene.
+- **Key listeners and Orbit Controls**: Allows smooth camera movement around the scene.
 - **Geometries**: Includes an icosahedron with both solid and wireframe materials.
 - **Lighting**: Uses a hemisphere light to illuminate the scene.
-- **Animation Loop**: Continuously renders the scene and updates controls.
+- **Animation Loop and requestAnimationFrame**: Continuously renders the scene and updates controls.

 ## Tutorial